Get E-Book

 os.availableParallelism()

-Figure 5.1 — os.cpus() describes the host's logical CPU inventory, while os.availableParallelism() follows the CPU scope that applies to the current process.
-In containers, quota and affinity can make that split much smaller than the host.
+Figure 5.1 - os.cpus() describes the host CPU inventory. os.availableParallelism() follows the CPU scope available to the current process.
+Inside containers, that scope can be much smaller than the host.

 System-Level vs Process-Level Memory

-os.totalmem() returns total system RAM in bytes. os.freemem() returns how much memory is available.
+os.totalmem() returns total system memory in bytes. os.freemem() returns memory that is available to the system.

 const total = os.totalmem();